Prevent RackConnect from overwriting custom iptables rules on Linux cloud servers

 If you try to add iptables rules above this jump rule, RackConnect

-Automation will automatically move it back to the top of the list the
+Automation automatically moves it back to the top of the list the

 next time network policies affecting that server are updated.
 Because